 Investing in stocks can be the most rewarding and profitable business of all.
 However, this could be the worst investment without a proper mindset.
 So before you start, it is a must to know the things to consider before investing in stocks.

-Before you start on this investment, it is vital to have these three things considered if they satisfy your needs.
+Before you start investing, it is vital to have these three things considered if they satisfy your needs.
 There are a lot of investments out there.
 The worst thing that could happen has an investment for the wrong reason.

 Self-assessment is vital in every business decision.
 Knowing your purpose is the ultimate step before anything else.